Donald Trump: Impeachments

 Trump was impeached twice by the House of Representatives, though acquitted by the Senate on both occasions.
 The first impeachment arose from a whistleblower complaint that in July 2019 Trump had pressured Ukrainian president Volodymyr Zelenskyy to investigate Joe and Hunter Biden, in an attempt to gain an advantage in the 2020 presidential election.
 In December 2019, the House voted to impeach Trump for abuse of power and obstruction of Congress, and the Senate acquitted him in February 2020.

 The second impeachment came after the January 6 Capitol attack, for which the House charged Trump with incitement of insurrection on January 13, 2021.
-Trump left office on January 20, and was acquitted on February 13.
+Trump left office on January 20 and was acquitted on February 13.
 Seven Republican senators voted for conviction.

-2020 presidential election
+2020 presidential election and rejection of outcome

 Trump filed to run for reelection only a few hours after becoming president in 2017.
 He held his first reelection rally less than a month after taking office and officially became the Republican nominee in August 2020.
 Trump's campaign focused on crime, claiming that cities would descend into lawlessness if Democratic nominee Joe Biden won.
-He repeatedly misrepresented Biden's positions and appealed to racism.
 Starting in early 2020, Trump sowed doubts about the election, claiming without evidence that it would be rigged and that widespread use of mail balloting would produce massive election fraud.
-He blocked funding for the U.S. Postal Service, saying he wanted to prevent any increase in voting by mail.
 He repeatedly refused to say whether he would accept the results if he lost and commit to a peaceful transition of power.